 David successfully argued motions in limine to exclude testimony of expert witnesses, including a 2003 judgment excluding plaintiffs' toxicologist and neuropsychologist tendered in support of a class action toxic tort claim in Gretna, Louisiana.

-- David has first chaired over 35 statewide, nationwide and multi-district class action matters in state and federal court dealing with issues ranging from alleged mass toxic fume exposures and damages from hurricane related flooding, to claims for insurance coverage for admissions to Skilled Nursing Facilities, allegations of fraudulent misrepresentations in the taking of applications for insurance; alleged violations of the Balance of Billing Act, the FEMA formaldehyde MDL and medical privacy breach claims.
+David has first chaired over 35 statewide, nationwide and multi-district class action matters in state and federal court dealing with issues ranging from alleged mass toxic fume exposures and damages from hurricane related flooding, to claims for insurance coverage for admissions to Skilled Nursing Facilities, allegations of fraudulent misrepresentations in the taking of applications for insurance; alleged violations of Louisiana's Balance Billing Act, the FEMA formaldehyde MDL and medical privacy breach claims.